 I am a veteran traveler, having visited over 900 cities in 43 countries since my first trip to Europe in 1972.
-I feel it is important as we travel to avoid looking like a tourist.
-You want to be a traveler and blend in with the locals.
-My recommendations on how to accomplish this goal are as follows:
+I love exploring, learning, connecting with locals and finding out what makes the place special.
+I feel it is important as we travel to avoid looking and acting like a tourist.
+You want to be a traveler and blend in with the locals in order to have the best experience.
+My recommendations on how to accomplish this goal include the following:

 I try learning a few key phrases in the language of that country particularly on how to say “Hello”, “Good morning”, “The check please”, “Please” and “Thank you”.

 I do take my large Canyon SLR camera on longer foreign trips, but I love using the iPhone for shooting.
 In that way you can be more discreet and able to capture a moment without being intrusive, particularly with people.
 It is also nice not to have to carry your camera at night.
 I just took a class in Creative Photography for the iPhone.
 There are so many apps and creative ways to use the phone without having to take a large camera.
 I just went to Vancouver, BC and just used my iPhone!
 In that vein, I don’t take selfies nor do I use a selfie stick.
 That is a huge giveaway of being a tourist!
 I just want to be able to document the experience while blending in.
 In order to be respectful, remember to ask permission if you want to take photos of people.
 I also don’t like having to tip for taking a photo.